-A video marathon on YouTube is part of the contemporary culture regardless of viewers’ age and not only for fun but for education and news purposes.
+A video marathon on YouTube is part of contemporary culture regardless of viewers’ age and not only for fun but for education and news purposes.
 One billion videos are watched on a daily basis which is not a small feat.
 You can auto-play videos, create your own playlists or use playlists of other users and creators for hours and hours of content.
 However, you’ve probably realized that YouTube videos keep pausing after some time.
 Now, this is normal unless it happens mid-playback.
 We explain everything below and provide some tips on how to keep YouTube playing until you decide enough is enough.

 Table of contents: